OD need not straggle behind

 If you answered YES for all five questions, I would suggest that you try to better understand your biases, and start unlearning the universality of your beliefs..
 Otherwise forget about being effective in the global workplace.

-I spend tens of hours each month helping consultants and managers rid themselves of these biases.
+I spend tens of hours each month organizations rid themselves of these biases in order to improve their effectiveness with clients and internally.
 The hardest bias to work on is #2.
 And that’s the truth! 😉

 On other things to think about when choosing a consultant see this.